 Repairs & maintenance

 Repairs & maintenance are generally deductible expenses.
+And they can come in abundance.
+Your elevator could break down, requiring you to get professional assistance to optimize your elevator operations again.
+Or perhaps you could find yourself in need of regular garden upkeep within the property.
 The tricky part is to determine whether an expense incurred should be capitalized or should be expensed.
 If you paint the house, generally speaking it is a deductible current year expense.
 If you pay for the stamp concrete for your driveway which did not exist before, this will be capitalized and appropriate capital cost allowance can be taken on it.

 Property taxes and utilities

 Municipal property taxes and utilities are generally deductible against the rental income.
 One of the most missed property tax and utilities deduction is at the year of purchase or the year of sale.
 Some of the adjustments are handled by the lawyers and many investors would miss these deductions.